ntaneja1985/DesignPatterns/README.md

 - Helps us to create clones of objects
 - For shallow cloning use this.MemberwiseClone() and for deep cloning use serialization or create clone() methods for each of the reference types
 - Can use ICloneable interface also
+- The Prototype Pattern is not as widely used as some other patterns, but it finds its niche in specific scenarios:
+- Game Development: Creating game objects with various configurations.
+- Document Processing: Cloning document templates for batch processing.
+- Graphical Applications: Managing complex graphical objects.
+- In summary, while the Prototype Pattern may not be ubiquitous, it is quite powerful when applied to the right problem domain.
 ## Key Concepts
 - Prototype Interface: Declares a method for cloning itself.
 - Concrete Prototype: Implements the cloning method to create a copy of itself.